terry-wen/reality-blue/README.md

 The primary layout of Reality-Blue is a basic dynamic-page layout.

 1. Define your "sections" in the _config.yml and add your content files as includes.
+Currently there is support for exactly 3 sections.
-2. Define further desired CSS/Sass in css/style.scss
+2. Define further desired CSS/Sass in css/style.scss, being sure that 'reality-blue' styling is imported as well

 Available Includes:
 - post-list: generic blogpost front-page list. links to archive once page is full